neurologic/Comparative-Animal-Behavior/levels-of-analysis/phylogeny.md

 One common way to assess alternative hypotheses for the LCA behavioral trait is to use an *argument of* ***parsimony***.
 Answer the following questions to understand the logic of making an argument about LCA behavior based on ***parsimony***.

-***Q: If the LCA of the turtles in Figure ______ was solitary, what is the least number of total evolutionary changes that would need to occur (across the tree) to result in the correct behavioral traits of all 7 extant species?***
+***Q6: If the LCA of the turtles in Figure 11 was solitary, what is the least number of total evolutionary changes that would need to occur (across the tree) to result in the correct behavioral traits of all 7 extant species?***

-***Q: If the LCA of the turtles in Figure ______ was colonial, what is the least number of total evolutionary changes that would need to occur to result in the correct behavioral traits of all 7 extant species?***
+***Q7: If the LCA of the turtles in Figure 11 was colonial, what is the least number of total evolutionary changes that would need to occur to result in the correct behavioral traits of all 7 extant species?***

-***Q: Which alternative hypothesis would require more evolutionary changes?***
+***Q8: Which alternative hypothesis would require more evolutionary changes?***

 By an argument of parsimony, we would conclude that it is less likely that the LCA was colonial.

-***Q: Which is more likely: evolutionary change or evolutionary stasis?***
+***Q9: From that conclusion, which would you infer is more likely: evolutionary change or evolutionary stasis?***

-***Q: Create your definition for the "argument of parsimony".***
+***Q10: Create your definition for the "argument of parsimony".***

-***Q: If no one had yet characterized the behavior of Flatback and Leatherback turtles, would it change the results of your analysis?
+***Q11: If no one had yet characterized the behavior of Flatback and Leatherback turtles, would it change the results of your analysis?
 How would you handle this unknown data in your analysis?***

 ⏸️ PAUSE here for class-wide discussion